George Alexander (footballer)

-George John Alexander (born 22 June 2001) is an English footballer who plays for club Eastbourne Borough.
+George John Alexander (born 22 June 2001) is an English footballer who plays for Chelmsford City, on loan from club Hornchurch.

 Career

 Millwall

 Born in London, Alexander signed for Millwall at the age of seven.
 He spent twelve years in the Academy before making his first team debut in the last game of the season on 5 May 2019, coming on a late substitute in the 1–0 defeat to Wigan Athletic.
 He had previously been on the bench earlier in the season for an FA Cup tie with Everton.

 Bromley

 In August 2021, Alexander signed for National League club Bromley following a successful trial period.

 Loans

 On 2 February 2023, he joined National League South club Welling United on loan until the end of the season.

 He made eleven appearances for the club, scoring four goals before being recalled and joining Slough Town on 23 March; the club he had scored a hat-trick against the previous month.

-On 11 August 2023, Alexander rejoined National League South club Slough Town on loan until 1 January 2024.
+On 11 August 2023, Alexander rejoined National League South club Slough on loan until 1 January 2024.

 On 23 November 2023, Alexander joined Dartford on loan for the rest of the 2023–24 season.
 Alexander was recalled by Bromley on 1 February 2024.